 poet playwright performer

 Welcome to my website.
 I hope you’ll find all sorts of things to amuse you with links to some of my poems (“Poem of the Week”) and projects as well as my history and publications (“About”)and, if you are a booker, information under the heading “Press” that you can use directly for publicity.
-Any events that I’m taking part in with dates and so on in the “News” section but if there’s anything you like to know then just go to “Contact”.
-I’ve just completed writing a directing Part 2 of “The Fisherman’s Daughter” called “Jess’s Odyssey” for AsOne Theatre Co.
-That’s now touring libraries, schools and arts centres in the South West of the UK.
-I’ll put details of public performances elsewhere.
-Meanwhile I’m working on my Blog “Belief, Bias and Common Humanity” on spyway.blogspot.com on being a playwright in this crazy new world we find ourselves in.
+Any events that I’m taking part in or rehearsals or shows with dates and so on in the “Events” section but if there’s anything you would like to know then just go to “Contact”.
+Check out videos of projects on YouTube, Vimeo .
+You can find various bits and pieces on Facebook - Peter John Cooper Playwright - and Twitter .

 From the West Cliff